Vishruth-S/S3_DS_LAB/README.md

 * Implement queue using linked list
 * Implement circular queue
 * Implement Deque
+* Max Heap and Min heap
+* Insert and delete from heap
+* Heapify an array

 ### Easy
 * Reverse a number using stack